emorynlp/nlp4j/nlp4j/md/supplements/data-format.md

 The `raw` format accepts texts in any format.

 ```
 I'd like to meet Dr. Choi.
-He's the founder of EmoryNLP.
+He's a professor at Emory University.
 ```

 ## Sentence Format